 Other age limitations will be applied only as required by state and federal law applicable to the County.
-(Legal Reference: U.S. Age Discrimination in Employment Act of 1967, as amended)

 3.06 APPLICATION FOR EMPLOYMENT.
-When a specific vacancy exists, each person desiring employment with the County may obtain an application for employment from the department in which the vacancy exists, and the completed application should be returned to that department.
+When a specific vacancy opens, each person who wishes to apply for employment with the County may obtain an application for employment online through the Bee County website (www.co.bee.tx.us) or from the Human Resources Department and the completed application should be returned to the Human Resources

+Department.
+Applications for the Bee County Sheriff's Office and Jail must be picked up there and delivered back to the Bee County Sheriff's Office.
 To be valid, an application must be made on the County's official application form.
-When an application is received for a specific departmental position vacancy, the department must separate the EEO statistical data form from the application and file the EEO form by position applied for in a recruitment file.
-Each employment application must be retained by the county for two years after receipt of the application.
-(Legal Reference: 29 Code of Federal Regulation 1602).
+Each employment application must be retained by the County for two years after receipt of the application, to adhere to the retention guidelines set by the Texas State Library and Archives Commission (TSLAC).

 It is the responsibility of the employing department to make appropriate checks to verify education, experience, character, and required certificates and skills of an applicant prior to appointment.
-In the case of applicants for positions with the county, which require driving a vehicle, the department head must check the prospective employee's driving record prior to offering the applicant employment with the county.
+In the case of applicants for positions with the county, which require driving a vehicle, the department head must contact the Risk Management Department so they may check the prospective employee's driving record prior to offering the applicant employment with the county.